scharel/harbour-nextcloudnotes/README.md

 - Sync with the Sailfish OS build in notes app
 - Versioning / trashbin
 - Use [ETags](https://de.wikipedia.org/wiki/HTTP_ETag) to synchronize notes more efficient

+## Translations

+- English
+- German
+- Swedish

+Contributions to the translations are welcome.